YashGupta2106/ML_Fiesta/README.md

 2) Language Translation: Employs the NLLB model to translate Kannada text into English for cross-lingual understanding.
 3) Dataset Creation: The Kannada-to-English converted text is stored in a dataset for future querying.
 4) User Interaction: Users can ask questions in Kannada, which are converted to Kannada text and then translated into English.
-5) Answer Retrieval: Grok is used to find the most relevant answers from the dataset based on the translated query.
+5) Answer Retrieval: Groq is used to find the most relevant answers from the dataset based on the translated query.
 6) Multilingual Output: Answers are provided back to users in both Kannada and English, ensuring accessibility in both languages.

 # Technologies Used